-The Annual Appeal (referred to as the Trinity Fund) is the school's top giving priority because it directly supports the school's greatest assets-our students and faculty.
+The Trinity Fund, our annual appeal, is the school's top giving priority because it directly supports the school's greatest assets-our students and faculty.
 These unrestricted gifts provide enhancements to our academic and co-curricular arts and athletic programs, support campus ministry and outreach initiatives, and fund tuition assistance.
 We seek support from our entire Trinity community to participate and every gift, regardless of size, is an investment in our mission.
 Gifts make an immediate impact on the day-to-day life of our students and faculty and help bridge the gap between tuition and the actual cost of a Trinity education.